PescheHelfer/AnnotationConverter/ReadMe.rst

 AnnotationConverter
 ===================
-Version 0.9.0 Beta
+Version 1.0.0 Beta
-S*bit*Fire Software, 2014-09-19
+S*bit*Fire Software, 2014-12-14

 Purpose
 -------
-The AnnotationConverter imports annotations (highlights, notes, bookmarks) from one E-reader and converts them to the format used by another.
+The AnnotationConverter imports annotations (highlights, notes, bookmarks.
+from one E-reader and converts them to the format used by another.